 Many thanks also to Mr. Marijn Claeys who did the research and for his permission to publish the results of his work.
 This of course is his work we publish here for all who might be interested.

-By the way, Judi McDowell is married to a Van Hootegem descendant: James McDowell is the grandson of August Noë who was born in Ursel and of Sofie Van Hootegem who was born in from Sint-Laureins, since 1971 merged with and part of St-Margriete.
+By the way, Judi McDowell is married to a Van Hootegem descendant: James McDowell is the grandson of August Noë who was born in Ursel and of Sofie Van Hootegem who was born in Sint-Laureins, since 1971 merged with and part of St-Margriete.
+Or is it the other way round ?

 And now a word or two about the profession of "stoeldraaier", chairmaker.